Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ### Mixing vector formats

-The routines of namespace `_.avector` can work with both adapters and standard types.
+The routines of namespace `_.vector` can work with both adapters and standard types.

 The routines of namespace `_.vectorAdapter` throws an error when trying to pass them a non-adapter.